 For two years the Yorkshire volunteer Campaign Board has worked hard to raise the funds needed to bring Maggie’s to Yorkshire.
-We have now reached a significant milestone and cash raised and pledges made to date are such that we can now be confident of being ready to start building the Centre in 2017.
+We have now reached a significant milestone and cash raised and pledges made to date are such that we have started the build of Maggie's Yorkshire.
 This means we will be able to provide the kind of support which we know will make an immeasurable difference to people in Yorkshire with cancer.

-With your help we will open Maggie’s Yorkshire’s door before the end of 2018.
+With your help we will open Maggie’s Yorkshire’s door in the spring of 2019.
 You can help by making a donation, by getting involved as a corporate partner, or by taking part in a sporting or cultural event.
 Every bit of support, big or small, will make a difference.

 Martin Jenkins is a chartered accountant and has nearly thirty years’ experience in professional services.